 What is an Option Chain?

 An option chain is a visual display of a range of information that comes in handy when an investor is looking to trade options.
 An option is a contract that gives the owner the right to buy (in the case of a call option) or sell (in the case of a put option) a security at a certain price, up until a specified expiration date.
-The world of options trading is full of industry-specific language: strike price, change, bid-quote, ask-quote, open interest, symbol, etc. An option chain seeks to ensure that — despite the jargon and an overwhelming collection of numbers fluctuating in real-time — the process of trading options remains smooth and accessible to suitable investors.
+An option chain provides a visual tool for investors to see all available option contracts, both puts and calls, for a given underlying security.
+It shows all puts, calls, strike prices, and pricing information for a single underlying asset within a given expiration period.
 The display connects all the information in the form of a chain, but you might hear the same thing referred to as an option matrix.

 A good place to start is familiarizing yourself with the meanings of certain labels on columns you will see in an option chain:

-You may not see this on your option chain, but having knowledge about the concepts of call and put options being ‘in, at, or out of the money’ is crucial when you’re analyzing information on an option chain and making a decision about a trade and the resulting deal.
+You may not see this on your option chain, but having knowledge about the concepts of call and put options being ‘in, at, or out of the money’ is crucial when you’re analyzing information on an option chain and making a decision about a potential trade.
 Learn more about what is meant by options being ‘in the money,’ ‘at the money,’ or ‘out of the money' here.

-Yes, you betcha!
-Options trading entails significant risk (aka you can lose all your money very fast) and is not for everyone.
-Certain complex options strategies carry even additional risk.
-You can learn more about these risks by reviewing the handy dandy options disclosure document titled Characteristics and Risks of Standardized Options, available here or through https://www.theocc.com.
+Yes!
+Options trading entails significant risk and is not for everyone.
+Certain complex options strategies carry additional risk.
+You can learn more about these risks by reviewing the options disclosure document titled Characteristics and Risks of Standardized Options, available here or through https://www.theocc.com.
 It’s important to consider your investment objectives and risks carefully before trading options.
 Supporting documentation for any claims, if applicable, will be furnished upon request.